BRAINSia/SINAPSE/20190312_IdentifyPutamen/README.md

 &nbsp;
 &nbsp;

-Change the output file name of the identified images (should be a csv)
+IF NEEDED, Change the output file name of the identified images in server.js (should be a csv)
 ```javascript
 const outputFilePath = __dirname + <filepath>
 ```